 Having a hard time finding black lentils?

-As far as I can tell, black lentils aren’t as common as other types of lentils.
+Black lentils (also known as beluga lentils, which is helpful to know if you're searching for them online) aren't as common as other types of lentils.
 I often have a hard time finding them at many of the grocery stores I go to.

 If you really can't find them, try using green lentils in this salad instead, as they also stay quite firm after cooking (but don't look quite as cool as the black ones).